datagener/datagener.github.io/datagen/3-data-generation/2-Types/City.md

 ## Use City's in other fields

-If a column is of tyoe city, and its name is `my_city`, one can use another column as LINK type and get:
+If a column is of type City, and its name is `my_city`, one can use another column as LINK type and get:

 - latitude of the city with: `$my_city.lat`
 - longitude of the city with: `$my_city.long`